cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

   - The returning `ReqRes` object can be used to set and invoke a callback to handle the response, if needed.
   - The callback parameter `cb` is no longer needed.
-Currently, this is mainly used by the RPC endpoints `broadcast_tx_sync` and `broadcast_tx_commit`, but the same functionality can be obtained with `ReqRes`.
+Currently, this is mainly used by the RPC endpoints `broadcast_tx_sync` and `broadcast_tx_commit`, and in tests for checking that the response is valid.
+However, the same functionality can be obtained with `ReqRes` response.
   - `txInfo` contains information about the sender, which is also no longer needed, as justified by the next point.
-- The list of senders for each transaction is stored in `mempoolTx`, the entries for `txs`.
-Move the senders out of `mempoolTx` to a new map `txSenders` of type `map[types.TxKey]map[uint16]bool` in the mempool reactor. `txSenders` would map transaction keys to a set (a map to booleans) of peer ids.
+- The list of senders for each transaction is stored in `mempoolTx`, the data structure for the entries of `txs`.
+Move the senders out of `mempoolTx` to a new map `txSenders` of type `map[types.TxKey]map[uint16]bool` in the mempool reactor. `txSenders` would map transaction keys to a set of peer ids (of type `uint16`).
 Add also a `cmtsync.RWMutex` lock to handle concurrent accesses to the map.
   - This refactoring should not change the fact that the list of senders live as long as the transactions are in the mempool.
 When a transaction is received by the reactor (either via RPC or P2P), we call `CheckTx`.
 We know whether a transaction is valid and was included in the mempool by reading the `ReqRes` response.
 If this is the case, record the list of senders in `txSenders`.
-    When a transaction is removed from the mempool, notify the reactor to remove the list of senders for that transaction.
+    When a transaction is removed from the mempool, notify the reactor to remove the list of senders for that transaction, with the channel described below.
 - In `CListMempool`, introduce a new channel `txsRemoved` of type `chan types.TxKey` to notify the mempool reactor that a transaction was removed from the mempool.